usnistgov/privacy_collaborative_research_cycle/README.md

 				technique variant report 1
 				tehcnique variant report 2
 ```
 Each deidentified data sample is labeled with its variant information and comes with three files.
 The .csv file contains the data itself.
-The .json file contains all meta-data about the generation of the data.
+The .json file contains all metadata about the generation of the data.
 And the report folder contains metric results from the sdnist evaluation of the data.

 Within the report folder you will find subfolders containing .csv results for each metric, and a .json file with complete metric results for the full report.
 The .html file displays the metric results as a user friendly visual report, including metric documentation, definitions and citations.